gkoulouras/UniProt-annotation-retriever/README.md

 ## Overview

 A standalone software tool that retrieves subcellular location, topology annotation, signal peptides, regions and amino acid modifications from UniProt database.
-The output is a compressed (.gz) ready-to-use file for the [Perseus software platform](https://maxquant.net/perseus/)
+The output is a compressed (.gz) ready-to-use file in the [Perseus software platform](https://maxquant.net/perseus/)

 ## Installation Guide